Family Stories

 5. Edith Prior b.
 1856 S Quarter in DUNMOW UNION Volume 04A Page 299, bap.
 27 Jul 1857 at St Mary the Virgin, Little Easton.
 Died aged 1, in 1858 M Quarter in DUNMOW UNION Volume 04A Page 262 and buried on 17 Mar 1858 at St Mary the Virgin, Little Easton

+The mother's maiden name on all of the birth registrations is HOCKLEY.
 On Edith's baptism, her father's occupation is listed as Gardener.

 In 1861, 1871, 1881 and 1891, the family lived in Park Road, Little Easton.
-They look to have lived at the same address for almost 50 years, which is rare and suggests also that George had steady employment from one employer, rather than moving from farm to farm yearly as many did.
+They look to have lived at the same address for almost 50 years, which is rare and suggests also that George had steady employment from one employer, rather than moving from farm to farm yearly as so many others did.

 In 1861, George Prior (40) Garden labourer, Mary Prior (36), William Prior (13) Farm work; Sarah Prior (11), Emma Prior (10) and George Prior (7).